DevForgeIndia/weather-app/README.md

-# 🌤️ Responsive Weather App
+# 🌤️ Weather App

-This project is a **responsive Weather App** built using **HTML, CSS, and JavaScript**, which fetches real-time weather data from the **OpenWeatherMap API**.
+This project is a **Weather App** built using **HTML, CSS, and JavaScript**, which fetches real-time weather data from the **OpenWeatherMap API**.
 It provides users with detailed weather insights for any city they search.

+## 📸 Screenshots

 ## 🚀 Features

 - Real-time weather data fetching using OpenWeatherMap API
-- Responsive design (mobile-friendly)
 - Displays:
   - City and country name
   - Temperature
   - Weather description with dynamic weather icon
-  - Feels like temperature
   - Humidity
+  - Wind speed
+  - Visibility
   - Pressure
-  - Wind speed
-  - Sunrise and sunset time
 - Error handling for invalid city input
-- Animated card reveal for weather data
+- Animated card reveal for weather data and dynamic background

 ## 🛠️ Tech Stack

 - HTML5
-- CSS3 (Flexbox, Transitions, Media Queries)
+- CSS3 (Flexbox, Transitions, Animations)
 - JavaScript (Fetch API, DOM manipulation)
 - OpenWeatherMap API